besmirzanaj/cloudalbania-website/content/posts/2024-04-technitium-ha.md

 00 */12 * * * /root/technitium-sync.sh
 ```

-Now our servers are synced and configured as primary backup for our local network.
+Now our servers are synced and configured with high availability for our local network.